Steady state Ab-initio Theory of Lasers with Injected Signals: Numerical Results

 As noted, the Adler theory describes locking driven by phase synchronization of the input and free-running fields.
-Since the threshold input intensity for locking decreases to zero as the input frequency approaches the free-running frequency, the threshold condition can be expressed as a ``locking range", the frequency range $\Delta \omega$, over which the laser is locked for a given input intensity.
-In the Adler theory one finds $\Delta \omega = \gamma_c \sqrt{|B_\alpha|^2/I_{\mu,0}}$, where $\gamma_c$ is the cavity decay rate, $|B_\alpha|^2$ is the intensity of the input signal, and $I_{\mu,0}$ is the intensity of the free running lasing signal in the absence of the input \cite{siegman}.
-Within this locking range there is a fixed phase relationship between the input signal and the locked output which varies as $\Delta \phi = \arcsin [\omega_{\mu,0} - \omega_\alpha / \Delta \omega]$.
+Since the threshold input intensity for locking decreases to zero as the input frequency, $\omega_{in}$, approaches the free-running frequency in the absence of an injected signal, $\omega_{1,free}$, the threshold condition can be expressed as a ``locking range", the frequency range $\Delta \omega_{lock}$, over which the laser is locked for a given input intensity.
+In the Adler theory one finds

+where $\gamma_c$ is the cavity decay rate, $|B_{in}|^2$ is the intensity of the input signal, and $I_{0}$ is the intensity of the free running lasing signal in the absence of the input \cite{siegman}.
+Within this locking range there is a fixed phase relationship between the input signal and the locked output which varies as

-The same quantity can be calculated in I-SALT and is compared to the Adler prediction for the same slab cavity in the inset of Fig.\ \ref{s_l}.
-The phase shift variation found from I-SALT is completely different from the Adler prediction and in good agreement with FDTD.
-Note that I-SALT also finds a slightly smaller locking range than Adler theory, a reflection of the fact that the input intensity for locking is larger than that predicted by Adler theory.
+The same quantity can be calculated in I-SALT and is compared to the Adler prediction for the same slab cavity in the inset of Fig.\ \ref{s_l}a.
+The phase shift variation found from I-SALT is substantially different from the Adler prediction and in good agreement with FDTD (see inset, Fig.\ \ref{s_l}b).